Komodo

 0255075100

 Komodo is not a walking destination.
-Labuan Bajo has short useful stretches near the harbor, but broken pavements, hill roads, scooters, and boat-day logistics push most movement into cars or scooters.
+Labuan Bajo has short useful stretches near the harbor, but broken sidewalks, hill roads, scooters, and boat-day logistics push most movement into cars or scooters.

 Sidewalks 4 / 25

-Labuan Bajo pavements break fast beyond the harbor, pushing walkers onto narrow road edges.
+Labuan Bajo sidewalks break fast beyond the harbor, pushing walkers onto narrow road edges.

 Compactness 7 / 25